Rajbalhat: Urbanisation

 Srirampore subdivision is the most urbanized of the subdivisions in Hooghly district.
 73.13% of the population in the subdivision is urban and 26.88% is rural.
 The subdivision has 6 municipalities and 34 census towns.
 The municipalities are: Uttarpara Kotrung Municipality, Konnagar Municipality, Serampore Municipality, Baidyabati Municipality, Rishra Municipality and Dankuni Municipality.
 Amongst the CD Blocks in the subdivision, Uttarapara Serampore (census towns shown in a separate map) had 76% urban population, Chanditala I 42%, Chanditala II 69% and Jangipara 7% (census towns shown in the map above).
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India, Rajbalhat had a total population of 16,479 of which 8,405 (51%) were males and 8,074 (49%) were females.
-Population below 6 years was 1,419.
-The total number of literates in Rajbalhat was 12,530 (83.20% of the population over 6 years).
+Children under 6 made up 1,419 people.
+The number of literate people in Rajbalhat was 12,530 (83.20% of the population over 6 years).

-Economics

-In 1789 East India Company established a commercial residency in this village.
-Since then Rajbalhat is famous for handloom saris and gold ornaments.

-Education

-There are Two high schools, Rajbalhat High School and Rajbalhat Girls School.
-Both have facility for higher secondary level education.

 Culture

-The garh (fort) of Bhursut Raj at Rajbalhat covers about seven bighas of land and 500 bighas of land had been made a debottar property for the maintenance of the temple of Rajballavi Thakurani at Rajbalhat.
-There are no signs of the king's garh or palace now.
-Rajballavi temple is 500 years old.
-The name 'Rajbalhat' originated from the goddess Rajballavi.
+The garh (fort) of Bhursut Raj at Rajbalhat covers about seven bighas of land (roughly 4.3 acres) and 500 bighas of land was a debottar property for the maintenance of the temple of Rajballavi Thakurani at Rajbalhat.
+No signs remain of the king's garh, or palace.
+Rajballavi Temple dates to approximately the early 16th century.

-Durga is worshipped in Jangipara, Binodbati and Rajbalhat as Rajballavi.
-The form of the goddess as Shweta Kali (White Kali).
-She is a form of Durga.

-There are more temples with Terracotta decoration in Rajbalhat village.
-All of them were made in 18th century.
-Radhakantajiu (1733) temple, Sridhar Damodar Temple (1724) decorated by terracotta, built in the 18th century are worth visiting.

-Amulya Pratnashala, a craft museum in Rajbalhat, is open from 2–9 pm.
-It is closed on Wednesdays and the 2nd and 4th Tuesday of every month.
-Dulal Chandra Bhar, the father of the famous "Palm Candy" of Bengal lived in Rajbalhat.

-Healthcare

-Rajbalhat has a Primary Health Centre with 6 beds.